 Turbulent transport of spray droplets in the vicinity of moving surface waves

-David H Richter, University of Notre Dame, Department of Civil & Environmental Engineering & Earth Sciences, Notre Dame, United States, Anne Dempsey, University of Notre Dame, Civil & Environmental Engineering & Earth Sciences, United States and Peter P Sullivan, NSF National Center for Atmospheric Research, Boulder, United States
+David H Richter, University of Notre Dame, Department of Civil & Environmental Engineering & Earth Sciences, Notre Dame, IN, United States, Anne Dempsey, University of Notre Dame, Civil & Environmental Engineering & Earth Sciences, United States and Peter P Sullivan, NSF National Center for Atmospheric Research, Boulder, United States

 Abstract: